russelljjarvis/Spike2Vec.jl/main.typ

 1. Spike trains are divided into N equally sized windows time windows.

-2. In each window spike times are converted by subtracting the window start time, such that spike time variability is now mapped onto the smaller scope of each window (ie the time each window occured is subtracted from each window, as window times obscure the analysis).
+2. In each window spike times are converted by subtracting the window start time, such that spike time variability is now mapped onto the local time frame in the smaller scope of each window (ie the time each window occured is subtracted from each window, making any variation of spike times inside the window relevant to the windows scale).
 Each of the converted time, time windows is stored in an array.

 3. The maximum firing rate of all the windows is found.

-4. A single surrogate spike window is constructed by taking the maxmimum firing rate from step 3.
+4. A single artificial spike train in a window is constructed by taking the maxmimum firing rate from step 3.
 And constructing a spike train that has regular Inter Spike Intervals (ISIs) occuring at the maximum firing rate.
-We call this the reference window.
+We call this the reference window, or surrogate.

 5. For every N windows sampled in 1, the observed spike times is compared to the uniform reference window using the Thomas Kreuz spike Distance algorithm implemented in Julia by George Datseris. https://github.com/JuliaNeuroscience/SpikeSynchrony.jl/commits?author=Datseris